I tried out the horror movie specific streaming service- here's what I found.

 "Summer of 84" follows four American teenage boys during a particularly life-changing summer.
 The lead, Davey, pins his police officer neighbour as a potential serial killer after multiple young boys go missing from his area.
 He enlists the help of his three friends- Tommy, Curtis, and Woody, to stalk, research, and break into the officer's house in an attempt to find evidence.

 "Summer of 84" has the 80s boyhood vibes of "Stand by Me", and the 'my neighbour might be a serial killer' conflicts of "I Am Not A Serial Killer", which are some great influences, but I could do with a little less of the misogynistic banter.
 It felt like I was being hit over the head with a sign that said "TEENAGE BOYS ARE HORNY".
-We get it, they're entering puberty, but I'm really not interested in hearing about what these 15 year-olds masturbate to every ten minutes.
+We get it, they're entering puberty, but I'd rather those conversations stay off the script.

 Other than that, it perfectly reflected the nostalgic 80s themes we've been seeing in recent cinema trends- and it was just a fun watch!